dazipe/vllm/README.md

 This fork has been successfully tested running the **20-billion parameter GPT-OSS model** on an **AMD Instinct MI100** GPU.

 It is expected that the **120-billion parameter model** may also work, depending on available VRAM.
-The fix should also enable support for other GPUs from the same generation, such as the **MI60** and **MI210**, though these have not been tested.
+The fix should also enable support for other legacy GPUs, such as the **MI60** and **MI210**, though these have not been tested.

 ## Installation